 4. Digestive Aid

 If you suffer from allergies and environmental sensitivities, the soothing properties of oregano oil are appealing.
-Oregano oil can produce a sedating effect on the hypersensitivity of allergies, which ultimately encourages relief.
+Oregano oil — and particularly the carvacrol, rosmarinic acid, and thymol oils it contains — can produce a soothing effect on redness and swelling associated with allergies, which ultimately encourages relief.
 For those wishing to avoid harsh medications, oregano oil may be a natural alternative for curtailing the undesirable effects associated with environmental sensitivities.

 In addition to its reputation as a natural immune booster, oregano oil also packs a punch against unwanted body fat.
 Its main active ingredient, carvacrol, is thought to modulate genes and reduce irritation in white adipose tissue.
 In one study, when fed a high-fat diet, mice not given carvacrol quickly became obese.
 In contrast, mice given carvacrol gained significantly less weight and even had lower levels of cholesterol and triglycerides in their blood.

 Aches and stiffness can wreak havoc and negatively impact your quality of life.
-Many people use oil of oregano topically and say that it feels like it goes deep inside their skin to relieve sore joints and muscle discomfort.
-Simply create a 50/50 mixture of organic oregano oil and organic olive oil and apply topically to the affected area for relief.
+While studies on topical application of oregano oil are limited, research has shown it has analgesic or pain-relieving properties.[10, 11] I use oil of oregano topically and feel like it goes deep inside my skin to relieve sore joints and muscle discomfort.
+Simply add a drop of organic oregano oil to a carrier oil, like organic olive oil and apply topically to the affected area for relief.
 If you suffer from sore muscles, sports injuries, and backaches, this is one benefit you'll appreciate.

-Oregano oil isn't a cure for the cold, but it can ease the symptoms.
-The essential oil can help relieve congestion, loosen phlegm, suppress coughs, and soothe sore throats.
-Many people claim that when they start to feel under the weather, they place 3-6 drops into an empty capsule and take 2-3 times daily before meals.
-A 5-10 day regimen has been reported as doing wonders.
+Oregano oil isn't a cure for the cold, but it can help you feel better.
+It may reduce the discomfort of your symptoms.
+The essential oil can help promote easy breathing, calm a cough, and soothe a sore throat, especially when used in combination with other essential oils like eucalyptus, rosemary, and mint.
+When I start to feel under the weather, I place 3 to 6 drops into an empty capsule and take 2 to 3 times daily before meals.
+A 5 to 10-day regimen can work wonders.

 Oregano oil is an absolute must-have item for any medicine cabinet or emergency kit.
 The array of benefits it offers makes it one of the best all-around supplements you can get.
 Remember, as with any health product, quality matters tremendously.

-Oregatrex™, Global Healing Center's oregano oil blend, is organic, has an extra virgin olive oil base, and at least 80% carvacrol.
-It's also blended with peppermint oil and capsaicin (the compound that gives peppers their heat) for added resistance to harmful organisms.[10, 11]
+Oregatrex™, Global Healing Center's oregano oil blend is organic, has an extra virgin olive oil base, and at least 80% carvacrol.
+It's also blended with peppermint oil and capsaicin (the compound that gives peppers their heat) for added resistance to harmful organisms.[19, 20]

 It's easy to get started with an organic oregano oil blend like Oregatrex.
-Simply shake the bottle, place 1-6 drops in a vegetarian capsule (included), and take at the beginning of your meal, 2-3 times daily or as recommended by your physician.
+Simply shake the bottle, place 1 to 6 drops in a vegetarian capsule (included), and take at the beginning of your meal, 2 to 3 times daily or as recommended by your physician.
 Capsaicin is a great ingredient and wonderful substance in its own right, but it is hot, so it's best to avoid consuming oregano oil liquid directly.
 Keep it away from your eyes and don't leave it where children or pets could get into it.

 Is oregano oil a staple in your home?
 What's your favorite benefit?
 Leave a comment below and share your thoughts with us!